- Design Partners

 Adjust the timer for your workout or view and organize your measured healthcare data with simple, intuitive gesturesMicrochip’s innovative and patented touch- and input-sensing technologies provide this and much more.

 Wearable devices depend on intelligent power management to maximize battery life while maintaining a stylish, modern look for functionality.
-Microchip’s 1-2-3D electronics solutions utilize industry-leading low-power solutions, enabling optimum performance for a wide variety of use cases.
+Microchip’s 1-D, 2-D and 3-D electronics solutions utilize industry-leading low-power solutions, enabling optimal performance for a wide variety of use cases.

 In a connected world, a wearable device must be protected from the threat of data interception or unauthorized control.
 We can simplify and accelerate the development of secure healthcare devices with our high-performance, cost-effective security